Learning-based legged locomotion; state of the art and future perspectives: Sim-to-Real Transfer

 \subsection{Good System Design}

 A naive implementation of the environment for locomotion tasks often leads to undesirable behaviors that take advantage of the peculiarities of the simulators.
 For example, a reward that encourages forward walking motion for the commonly used MuJoCo humanoid often generates control policies that resemble bang-bang control, with the joints oscillating at high frequency, resulting in behaviors that glide forward.
 Such a bang-bang control strategy is not suitable for hardware and sim-to-real is doomed to fail.
-A good design of the overall system helps to constrain the policies to operate in the same distribution as the simulator and to combat the sim-to-real gap.
+A good design of the overall system helps constrain the policies to operate in the same distribution as the simulator and to combat the sim-to-real gap.

 \paragraph{Reward Design} The design of the reward function can directly affect the sim-to-real performance.
-In the previous sections, we described the most common reward terms, but we reiterate some important elements here.
-To avoid jittery motion, the acceleration of the joints is often penalized; a reward for foot air time is often used to avoid foot-dragging behavior; foot impact penalty is used to avoid stomping behaviors \cite{makoviychuk2021isaac}.
+In Sec. \ref{subsec:reward}, we described the most common reward terms, but we reiterate some important elements here.
+To avoid jittery motions, joint acceleration are often penalized; a reward for foot air time is often used to avoid foot-dragging behavior; foot impact penalty is used to avoid stomping behaviors \cite{makoviychuk2021isaac}.
 Maintaining a good balance between task rewards such as velocity tracking and regularization rewards makes the reward shaping problem a laborious task.

-\paragraph{Observation and Action Space Design} The choice of observation and action space also plays an important role.
-In \cite{xie2021dynamics}, experiments identify several key factors that enable direct sim-to-real transfer for the Laikago robot, without randomization or adaptation techniques commonly used in other works.
+\paragraph{Observation and Action Space Design} The choice of observation and action space also plays an important role. \cite{xie2021dynamics} identify several key factors that enable direct sim-to-real transfer for the Laikago robot, without randomization or adaptation techniques commonly used in other works.
 In particular, a low proportional gain for the joint PD controller that allows for compliant behavior greatly reduces sim-to-real gap, and the use of a state estimator that allows for using body velocity as part of the observation allows for rejecting velocity perturbation.

 \paragraph{Domain Knowledge} Domain knowledge can also be used to improve the system design.
 For example, in \cite{xie2020learning}, symmetry constraints are used to promote the left-right symmetry of bipedal walking policies, greatly improving the motion quality and as a result greatly improving sim-to-real performance.
 Domain knowledge can also be used in the reward function to promote certain behaviors, for example, the use of motion capture data in the reward function can promote the style of the motions \cite{peng2020learning, han2023lifelike} or using CPGs as a structure in the policy \cite{lee2020learning, bellegarda2022cpg, iscen2018policies} can lead to more desirable gait patterns.